19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 27\.—(1) The proceedings of the Majlis shall be secret.

-(2) No member or servant of the Majlis shall disclose or divulge to any person, other than the President of Singapore or the Minister or any member of the Majlis, any matter which has arisen at any meeting unless he is expressly authorised to do so.
+(2) No member or servant of the Majlis shall disclose or divulge to any person, other than the President of Singapore or the Minister or any member of the Majlis, any matter which has arisen at any meeting unless he is expressly authorised or allowed by the provisions of any written law to do so.

-### Public servant
+[Act 5 of 2018 wef 01/04/2018]

 28\.
-The members of the Majlis shall be deemed to be public servants for the purposes of the Penal Code (Cap.
-224).
+[Repealed by Act 5 of 2018 wef 01/04/2018]

 ### Majlis may prescribe own procedure

-29\.—(1) The Majlis may, subject to the provisions of this Act, determine all questions relating to its own procedure and practice.
+29\.—(1) The Majlis may, subject to the provisions of this Act and the Public Sector (Governance) Act 2018, determine all questions relating to its own procedure and practice.

+[Act 5 of 2018 wef 01/04/2018]

 (2) All communications from the Majlis to the President of Singapore shall be forwarded through the Minister.